TamerOnLine/llol_step09-v1/README.md

   </a>
 </p>

->📽️ This tool streamlines the i18n workflow by integrating extraction, translation, and file generation in a single command.
+> 📽️ A complete i18n workflow in one command: extraction, translation, and file generation.

+---

+### ✅ Tips

+- You can configure supported languages through your `LanguageOption` table in the admin panel.
+- Re-run the script after modifying any text with `gettext()` or adding new templates.
+- `polib` is required for proper `.po` file generation.

 ---